theofficialvedantjoshi/options-pricing-engine/README.md

 # C++ Options Pricing Engine

-A C++ model and CLI for pricing Options using the Black-Scholes and Binomial Tree methods.
-This project provides a simple implementation of options pricing models, allowing users to create and price different types of options.
+A C++ model and CLI for pricing Options using the Black-Scholes, Binomial Tree methods and Monte Carlo Simulations.
+This project provides a simple implementation of option pricing models, allowing users to create and price different types of options.

 ## Features

-- An Option class used to model different types of options with parameters including type, exercise style and carry rate(dividend yield).
+- An Option class used to model different types of options with parameters including type, exercise style and carry rate(dividend yield) etc.
 - A Black-Scholes model for pricing European options.
 - A Binomial Tree model for pricing both European and American options.
+- A Monte Carlo simulation model for pricing European options.
+- Calculation of option Greeks (Delta, Gamma, Theta, Vega, Rho) for each pricing model.
+- Calculation of implied volatility based on the Black-Scholes model.
 - An interactive command-line interface (CLI) for creating and pricing options.

 ## Setup